 We know that one of the biggest challenges facing business leaders today is getting their sales and marketing teams to work together.
-But, when your sales and marketing teams don't work together, a number of things can happen, such as:
+The functions of selling through a channel further hinder many sales enablement efforts.When your sales and marketing teams don't work together, a number of things can happen, such as:

 Sales enablement services connect your sales and marketing teams.
 They ensure your marketing efforts are yielding the right kinds of leads and that your sales team has the tools to turn those leads into customers - and fast.
 Sales enablement helps to close the loop between sales and marketing, which just means that each team knows what the other is doing, and that one team is using data from the other to do their job better.

-Let's highlight the ways sales enablement services can help pull marketing and sales teams together for a more effective sales process.
+Let's focus on the ways sales enablement efforts can help pull marketing and sales teams together for a more effective sales process.

 The Key Elements